BlueMap-Minecraft/BlueMapWiki/community/Chat.md

 }
 ```

 Next we have to enable the create configuration file with `sudo ln -s ../sites-available/bluemap.conf ./sites-enabled/bluemap.conf`.
-Then after reloading nginx with `sudo nginx -s reload` we should see our BlueMap at the location which had nginx welcome page earlier.
+Then after reloading NGINX with `sudo nginx -s reload` we should see our BlueMap at the location which had NGINX welcome page earlier.

 ![BlueMap running through nginx proxy]({{site.baseurl}}/assets/chat/http-proxied-bluemap.png)

 As we no longer use BlueMap's own port for accessing it.
 We should prevent it from being exposed.
-In our `compose.yml` file
-we can do `"127.0.0.1:8100:8100/tcp"` instead of `"8100:8100/tcp"`.
-If you don't use Docker, instead of changing Docker's
+In our `compose.yml` file we can do `"127.0.0.1:8100:8100/tcp"` instead of `"8100:8100/tcp"`.
-port bindings change directly the ip address BlueMap uses by editing `plugins/BlueMap/webserver.conf` and adding `ip: "127.0.0.1"`.
+If you don't use Docker, instead of changing Docker's port bindings, change the IP address BlueMap uses by editing `plugins/BlueMap/webserver.conf` and adding `ip: "127.0.0.1"`.

 ## Domain and HTTPS

 Proxying is cool and all but it's pretty much a no-op right now.
-So open up your DNS management interface,
-in my case Cloudflare, and add an A record for the ip address of the server.
+So open up your DNS management interface, in my case Cloudflare, and add an A record for the IP address of the server.

 ![DNS record at Cloudflare]({{site.baseurl}}/assets/chat/dns-cloudflare.png)

-Change the server name in nginx `sites-available/bluemap.conf` file to match your chosen domain like this `server_name your.domain;`
+Change the server name in NGINX `sites-available/bluemap.conf` file to match your chosen domain like this `server_name your.domain;`
 The BlueMap should be accesible at the domain, just without HTTPS still.

 To get the most out of our domain we want to use free SSL certificates to secure the connection.
 And to do that we need
 a tool to acquire certificates, like `acme.sh`, which is really cool.
 To install `acme.sh` we want to change to root user
 with `sudo su` and run `curl https://get.acme.sh | sh -s email=your@email.here` with your email.

 Close and reopen your terminal and change back to root with `sudo su`, so we are now ready to get some free goodies.
 Run `acme.sh --issue --nginx -d your.domain` to acquire the certificates for your domain.
 Though these certificates are not ready for use yet.

-First we want to prepare a couple of files and permissions so everything goes smoothly with nginx.
+First we want to prepare a couple of files and permissions so everything goes smoothly with NGINX.
-Run the following commmands.
+Run the following commmands:

 ```sh
 addgroup certs